 With our car loan repayment calculator and your budget math, you should be able to get that car the way you want it.
-However, let us not forget unexpected situations we cannot affect in any way.
+However, let us not forget unexpected situations we cannot control in any way.

 What happens if you default under the agreement?
 Well, regardless of the lender and car loan type, the universal obligation - regular payments - remains a constant.
 Should you fail to make regular payments, the lender might repossess and sell the car.
 Other fees — stated in the fine print — apply, too.
 Finally, if the sale doesn't cover your outstanding debt, you will need to think about the shortfall.

-Compare car loans and interest rates now!
+Compare car loans and interest rates only on Glimp!

 Applying for a credit card from the leading banks in New Zealand?
 Here are Kiwis' 15 frequently asked questions about credit ca...